tschudin/vossbol/esp32/README.md

 - each feed has a directory in the /feeds directory, the feed ID is encoded in hex
-- inside the feed directory, the file named ```log``` is the append-only log which contains the contatenation of the tinySSB packets
+- inside the feed directory, the file named ```log``` is the append-only log which simply is the concatenation of the tinySSB packets
 - the latest log entry's ID (aka "key", "ref", "message ID", "mid") is stored in a file that starts with ```+``` followed by that latest message's sequence number
-- a message's sidechain is stored in a separate file (where all chunks are concatenated):
+- a message's sidechain is stored in a separate file (where also the chunks are simply concatenated in sequence):
   - when the file name starts with ```!```, the sidechain is not fully replicated yet
   - when the file name start with a dot, the sidechain is complete
   - on both cases the above prefix is followed by the message's sequence number